Bert Roest and Marten van der Heijden are in the process of compiling what is already an immense electronic catalogue covering

 The thinker from the later thirteenth century who had the greatest impact on Auriol was certainly Henry of Ghent.
 See the Homepage devoted to Henry and run by Gordon Wilson of the University of North Carolina at Asheville.
 The site includes texts (but not apparatus) from the modern critical edition of Henry’s Summa quaestionum ordinariarum and Quodlibeta.

-Tobias Hoffmann of the Catholic University of America has compiled a huge bibliography of studies on Scotus and put it on the web in PDF format: http://faculty.cua.edu/hoffmann/scotus-bibliography.htm.
+Tobias Hoffmann of the Catholic University of America is maintaining a huge bibliography of studies on Scotus.
 Scotus was, of course, probably the single most important influence on Auriol, in both positive and negative ways.

 Auriol seems to have tried hard to slam as often as possible the “maverick” Dominican theologian Durand of St. Pourcain.
 There is now a project underway at the Thomas Institute of the University of Cologne to edit the first (of three) version of Durand’s Sentences commentary, and as part of the project, the editorial team has put on the web an annotated version of the 1571 Venice printing of Durand’s I Sentences (third version) as well as a Durand bibliography.

 In his hometown of Appignano del Tronto (Ascoli Piceno, Italy), a Center has been established dedicated to propagating information about the theologian Francis of Marchia, who was one of the Franciscan bachelors who read the Sentences at Paris soon after Auriol did so (probably in 1319-20) and who criticized Auriol often in his own theological works.
 See the Center’s homepage.